mchemotti/mchemotti/README.md

-## Hi there 👋!
+## Hi, hello 👋!
 I'm Marissa.

-- 🎯 *On mission to:* improve access to and quality of care and resources for children, families, students...people!
-Using data/computational methods.
+- 🎯 **On mission to:** improve access to and quality of care and resources for children, families, students...people!
+Using data and computational methods.
-- 🎓 *Recent news:* completed interdisciplinary studies in data science, analytics, statistics, and machine learning, with a focus on people data @ Master of Science at UC San Diego.
+- 🎓 **Recent news:** I completed interdisciplinary studies in data science, analytics, statistics, and machine learning, with a focus on initiatives that impact people @ Master of Science at UC San Diego.
-- 🛠️ *I build and explore using:* R, Python, SQL, REDCap, SPSS, Excel, Tableau.
+- 🛠️ **I build and explore using:**  R, Python, SQL, REDCap, SPSS, Excel, Tableau.

 <!--